siznax/blacklivesmatter/power-1998-greene.md

 **25. RE-CREATE YOURSELF**

 Do not accept the roles that society foists on you.
-Re-create yourself by forging a new identity, one that com¬ mands attention and never bores the audience.
-Be the master of your own image rather than letting others de¬ fine it for you.
+Re-create yourself by forging a new identity, one that commands attention and never bores the audience.
+Be the master of your own image rather than letting others define it for you.
 Incorporate dramatic devices into your public gestures and actions—your power will be enhanced and your character will seem larger than life.